 Many times, we come to points where we disagree with our loved ones.
-We all hold our different own values. beliefs. and perspectives, and thus it is natural to come to crossroads where you see things differently.
+We all hold our beliefs. different values. and perspectives, and thus it is natural to come to crossroads where you see things differently.
 In situations where your integrity will not be compromised, or your core values are not challenged, the best way forward may be to compromise.
 You may need to, through discussion, come to a place of agreement with your loved other that will best suit you both, and which may look different to your initial stance.
-As long as you are respected and and your wellbeing compromised, the health of your relationship and being able to move forward amicably may depend on your willingness and ability to compromise.
+As long as you are respected and wellbeing heard, and your compromised, the health of your relationship and being able to move forward amicably may depend on your willingness and ability to compromise.